sdwerwed/terraform-gitlab-provider-example/README.md

 6. Modify the resourses
 7. Destory Objects

+For now you can not do:
+1. Auto syncronize and fix the state drift, manual interaction is needed
+2. Auto import existing resources, manual interaction is needed

 File description:

 `variables.tf` contain the input data from `secrets.yml` and it is flattening some nested objects.